Rough Ruby Arts Collective Rough Ruby Arts Collective

 • What We Do

-• ARTISTS IN ACTION
+• ARTISTS IN ACTION 2018

-• Membership
+• Membership & Application

 • Contact Us

-Current Guest Artist Member: Marsha Gold Gayer
+Guest Artists: Lupita Carrasca .
+Marsha Gold Gayer

-Born in rural England, Hellen considers London her home.
-She is a graduate of the Royal College of Art, a member of the Royal Society of British Sculptors.
-Recipient of a bursary from the Arts Council of Great Britain for her traveling installation Crystal Lotuses, she brought the exhibit to the UCCS Gallery of Contemporary Art in 2004 which led to a yearlong residency at University of Colorado's Heller Center.
+The 2004 Bursary from the Arts Council of Great Britain, awarded for her traveling installation Crystal Lotuses, brought her to Colorado where the installation was featured at the UCCS Gallery of Contemporary Art to rave reviews.
+She was subsequently awarded a yearlong residency at University of Colorado's Heller Center.

 Her work spans the classical to the purely conceptual, lyrical to discordant.
 Deeply personal, it reaches for the universal as she documents her own journey and strives to reflect upon womanhood and societal connections.